Scalingo/documentation/_posts/platform/app/2000-01-01-slugignore.md

 ### PHP Application

-Some PHP applications also use Webpacker to bundle the assets.
-For such application, you can safely remove the following folders that are not necessary to run the application:
+Some PHP applications also use Webpack (or Webpack Encore) to bundle the assets.
+If this is your case, you can safely remove the following folders that are not necessary to run the application:

 ```text
 doc